pavkids84-dev/cloud-infrastructure-labs/kubernetes/README.md

 This directory documents my Kubernetes learning path as part of my cloud infrastructure engineering studies.

-The focus is not only on `kubectl` commands, but on understanding Kubernetes as an API-driven desired-state platform built on Linux, networking, container runtimes, distributed control-plane components, and declarative infrastructure.
+The focus is not only on `kubectl` commands, but on understanding Kubernetes as an API-driven desired-state platform built on Linux, networking, container runtimes, distributed control-plane components, declarative resources, and observable workload state.

 The current learning path is: